Introduction

 The 5 stages of construction projects

-This stage involves feasibility studies, capital budgeting, and stakeholder input.
+Feasibility assessments and capital budgeting alongside stakeholder feedback happen during this stage.
 It determines if the project should proceed.

-Once approved, concepts are developed into detailed blueprints and specifications.
+Approved concepts transform into detailed blueprints and specifications.

 Core construction project management processes